jessfoster/8510-Final-Project/README.md

 ### Pie Chart
 I am aware that pie charts are not held in high esteem by some members of the R community, i.e., https://www.data-to-viz.com/caveat/pie.html.
 However, I made the decision to use a pie chart to visualize the racial composition of the almshouse inmate population because there are only three percentages and they are easily distinguished.

+## Additional Files
+You will notice three additional files called FinalProject - Data Preprocessing.Rmd, FinalProject - ExploratoryDataAnalysis.Rmd, and FinalProject - TextAnalysis.Rmd.
+Descriptions are below.

+### FinalProject - Data Preprocessing.Rmd
+This file contains my initial work to read in the Codebook and match up the numeric codes with the descriptions.
+There is also a commented-out section where I attempted (and failed) to read in a pdf of the journal article containing the Daily Occurrence Docket entries.
+I wanted to try to extract the entries and save them as individual .txt files but it turned out to be quite complicated.
+I ended up copying the entries manually to a Word doc.

+### FinalProject - ExploratoryDataAnalysis.Rmd
+This file contains most of my work before writing the essay.
+Here I explored the almshouse_admissions dataset, finding the percentage distributions of various categories and creating subsets.
+I used some of this code in FinalProject.Rmd.
+I also used this file as a scratch pad to store discarded code from FinalProject.Rmd.

+### FinalProject - TextAnalysis.Rmd
+This file records my attempts at text analysis of the Daily Occurrence Docket entries.
+After copying the entries manually to a Word doc, I then copied them again into individual .txt files, packaged them into a .zip file, and uploaded them to this repository along with a metadata .csv file.
+Unfortunately, the corpus was simply too small for any meaningful analysis.
+I don't think I ever got more than 10k words.
+While I ended up deleting the .txt files and metadata file to reduce clutter in the repository, I think it would be worthwhile to try text analysis again using more Daily Occurrence Docket entries.
+If a researcher has access to the original archival materials, they could create a much larger corpus, which would hopefully be more amenable to methods like topic modeling.
+My original goal was to find patterns in the language used to describe inmates by race, gender, or physical condition over time.
+I still think this could be a interesting project with a larger corpus.